mosn/envoy-go-waf/README.md

 # Envoy-Go-Waf

-Web Application Firewall Go filter built on top of [Coraza](https://github.com/corazawaf/coraza).
+Web Application Firewall Envoy Go built on top of [Coraza](https://github.com/corazawaf/coraza).
 It can be loaded directly from Envoy.

 ## Getting started